How we can help with your inventory management and demand planning.

 The cost of holding stock can very quickly eat into profits.

 At Bisham, our Logistics Consultants have vast experience of purchasing, demand management and inventory level optimisation.
-This has been gained the hard way through years of experience in senior management positions in industry.
-We have a a broad range of experience across retail and manufacturing combined with in house models.
-Consequently, Bisham Consulting are able to use proven methodologies to optimise inventory levels for the entire supply chain.
+Our knowledge was gained the hard way through years of experience in senior management positions in industry.
+We have a huge range of experience across retail and manufacturing sectors.
+Consequently, Bisham Consulting are able to apply proven methods to optimise inventory levels for your entire supply chain.

 Why do we need inventory management and demand planning?

 Demand Planning encourages businesses to look at the factors that impact on actual sales.